 Unconfirmed Health Risks Include:

-- Reproductive and menstrual abnormalities as well as birth defects in women subjected to prolonged gasoline exposure.
+- Reproductive and menstrual abnormalities as well as birth defects in women subjected to prolonged exposure to gasoline.

-- Certain cancers were found in rats subjected to repeated, prolonged gasoline exposure.
+- Certain cancers were found in rats subjected to repeated, prolonged exposure.

 - Never use gasoline in an enclosed area.

 - Limit or eliminate skin contact.
 If contact occurs, wash the skin immediately.

 - Protect your eyes!
 If eye contact occurs, flush with copious amounts of water.